-The COVID-19 pandemic raised the already high expectations about the cleanliness of our healthcare facilities in the minds of patients and their families.
+The already high expectations about the cleanliness of our healthcare facilities in the minds of patients and their families have become even higher in the last few years.
 Likewise, your employees’ safety concerns likely reached an all-time high as they worked to meet the challenges and endure the risks associated with their jobs.
 With a new level of scrutiny on every aspect of facility cleanliness weighing on perceptions, it’s important to step up all your facility maintenance programs to ensure both patient and employee satisfaction.

-While you undoubtedly escalated your sanitation standards at the onset of the pandemic, have you adjusted your pest control programs to meet those new standards?
+While you have undoubtedly already escalated your sanitation standards, have you adjusted your pest control programs to meet those new standards?
 Admissions, visitation, and operations may have changed, but did those changes open the door to new pest pressures?
 Pest presence can plant a seed of doubt in both the quality of care in your facility and in your employees’ sense of satisfaction.

 Your topmost concern is the potential health threat that come along with pests.
 Vector pests – those that carry and transmit infectious diseases – pose the most serious risk.
 From the tiny mosquito to the more noticeable rodent, these invaders go beyond nuisance to actual public health concerns because they can spread harmful viruses and bacteria.
 The same is true of cockroaches and flies.
 Patients and their families will be troubled by anything that could complicate recovery.
 For employees who have always faced risk in this industry, they want reassurance that every measure is being taken to keep their working environment as safe as possible.